 All ERO information represents an ordered set which describes the segments of a path.
 The first ERO Sub-TLV describes the first segment of a path.
 Similiarly, the last ERO Sub-TLV describes the segment closest to the egress point.
 If a router extends or stitches a path, it MUST prepend the new segment's path information to the ERO list.
 This applies equally to advertised backup EROs.

-All ERO Sub-TLVs must immediately follow the SID/Label Sub-TLV.
+All ERO sub-TLVs are sub-TLVs of the SID/Label Binding TLV.